keeganpaleshi/RMTest/readme.txt

     [--time-bin-mode fixed --time-bin-width 3600] [--dump-ts-json]
 ```

+## Input CSV Format

+The input file must be a comma-separated table with these columns:

+- `fUniqueID` – unique event number
+- `fBits` – status bits or flags
+- `timestamp` – event timestamp in seconds
+- `adc` – raw ADC value
+- `fchannel` – acquisition channel

+Columns beyond these are ignored.
+See `example_input.csv` for a
+sample layout.

 ## Output

 The analysis writes results to `<output_dir>/<timestamp>/` by default.
 When `--job-id` is given the folder `<output_dir>/<job-id>/` is used instead.
 The directory includes: